caraya/personal-blog/content/blog/migrating-from-wordpress-to-netlify-things-to-do.md

 ---
-title: "Migrating from WordPress to Netlify: WOrking on Lighthouse Scores"
+title: "Migrating from WordPress to Netlify: Working on Lighthouse Scores"
 date: 2023-11-16
 youtube: true
+draft: true
 ---

 After a few weeks of running the blog on Netlify I decided to take a look at how it's working.